• HOME

 17 Best Restaurants Not to Miss in Antigua Guatemala

-From Guatemalan street food and hole-in-the-wall cafes to upscale French bistros and rooftop bars, there are so many drool-worthy places to eat in Antigua Guatemala.
 The restaurant scene in Antigua is arguably the best in the country; there’s just about every flavor to fit any preference and budget.

-In this guide, you’ll discover the best places to eat and drink in Antigua Guatemala on a short or extended itinerary.
-While most locations offer budget-friendly eats, you’ll find that there are some locations with prices you’d expect to see in cities across popular destinations in Europe or North America.
+While most locations offer budget-friendly eats, some restaurants have prices you’d expect to see in cities across Europe or North America.

 Nonetheless, here are our favorite places to eat, drink, and be merry in Antigua!
 Note — all prices are estimations and aim to give you an idea of the price per person, considering food + drink combined.